 1. Minimize the Dangers of Christmas Tree

-Probably the biggest danger for your puppy during Christmas comes from the Christmas tree.
-Even though Christmas trees are not really poisonous to dogs, they are also not edible and digestible and can cause some harm.
-That is an even bigger issue if you have a puppy, since they will need a smaller number of needles ingested to make them sick and cause various gastrointestinal problems.
+Christmas trees pose one of the biggest dangers to dogs.
+Even though Christmas trees are not poisonous to dogs, they are also not edible and digestible, and can cause some harm.
+Puppies will only need a small number of needles ingested to get sick.